Entanglement and quantum tomography with top quarks at the LHC: Introduction

 \section{Introduction}

-Entanglement is one of the most genuine features of quantum mechanics \cite{Einstein:1935rr,Schrodinger1935,Bell:1964kc}.
-It has been observed in systems as different as photons \cite{Aspect1982}, atoms \cite{Hagley1997}, superconductors \cite{Steffen2006}, mesons \cite{Go:2007ww}, neutrinos \cite{Formaggio2016}, analog Hawking radiation \cite{Steinhauer2016}, nitrogen-vacancy centers in diamond \cite{Pfaff2013} and even macroscopic diamond itself \cite{Lee2011}.
-Recently, loophole-free violations of Bell's inequality were measured for the first time \cite{Hensen2015,Giustina2015}.
-Apart from its fundamental interest, entanglement is a key element in metrology, teleportation, quantum information and quantum computation \cite{Giovannetti2004,Bouwmeester1997,Nielsen2000}.
+Entanglement is one of the most genuine features of quantum mechanics~\cite{Einstein:1935rr,Schrodinger1935,Bell:1964kc}.
+It has been observed in systems as different as photons~\cite{Aspect1982}, atoms~\cite{Hagley1997}, superconductors~\cite{Steffen2006}, mesons~\cite{Go:2007ww}, neutrinos~\cite{Formaggio2016}, analog Hawking radiation~\cite{Steinhauer2016}, nitrogen-vacancy centers in diamond~\cite{Pfaff2013} and even macroscopic diamond itself~\cite{Lee2011}.
+Recently, loophole-free violations of Bell's inequality were measured for the first time~\cite{Hensen2015,Giustina2015}.
+Apart from its fundamental interest, entanglement is a key element in metrology, teleportation, quantum information and quantum computation~\cite{Giovannetti2004,Bouwmeester1997,Nielsen2000}.

 The standard model (SM) of particle physics is a quantum field theory, based on special relativity and quantum mechanics.
 Therefore, it allows to test fundamental properties of quantum mechanics.
-For instance, entanglement has been studied in the context of particle physics \cite{Bramon2002,Shi2004,Kayser2010,Alba2017} and is currently a hot topic of research in the field \cite{Bernabeu2019,Shi2020,Tu2020}.
+For instance, entanglement has been studied in the context of particle physics~\cite{Bramon2002,Shi2004,Kayser2010,Alba2017} and is currently a hot topic of research in the field~\cite{Shi2020,Tu2020,Ramos2020,Aoud2020,Fabbrichesi2021}.

-The canonical example of an entangled system is that formed by two qubits, as it is the case of two spin-1/2 particles where the entanglement is characterized by their spin correlations.
+The most simple model in quantum mechanics is a qubit, a two-level quantum system.
+The canonical example of entanglement is provided by two qubits, as it is the case of two spin-1/2 particles, where the entanglement is characterized by their spin correlations.
 At the LHC, the spin correlations between two particles can be extracted from the kinematical distributions of the products of their decay.
 Top quarks fulfill the requirements for spin correlations measurements~\cite{Tanabashi:2018oca}: they have a lifetime ($\sim 10^{-25} \textrm{s}$) which is shorter than the time scale for hadronisation ($\sim 10^{-23} \textrm{s}$) and for spin decorrelation ($\sim 10^{-21} \textrm{s}$).